V35HR4J/Automate-Telegram/README.md

 - Goto @BotFather and create newbot, you will be given a unique token.

-- Send "/id" to @MissRose_bot to recieve your chat id to be used for authentication.
+- Send "/id" to @MissRose_bot to receive your chat id to be used for authentication.

 - Create a .env file and follow the sample.env to set the token and id as environment variables.